momochi000/typewar/README.md

 ## CURRENT

-#### BUG: when multiple fragments are 'active' deactivate any that get a wrong input
 #### Distinguish somehow the difference between player cast text fragments and npc sent ones (appearance)..
 #### Use a different attack animation from slime (something more visible)
 #### BUG: Disregard returns